Chicken and Steak Fajitas for a Crowd — Done in 20 Minutes

 Chicken and Steak Fajitas — About Stephanie’s Recipes

-I’m Stephanie Longstreth, the home cook behind StephanieCooksForACrowd.com.
-I cook for a family of seven in Temple Terrace, Florida — five kids, two cats, and one husband who appreciates a good meal.
-Four of my children came home through adoption, and family stories are woven into everything I make and share.
-Find my crowd-friendly recipes, sourdough journey, and real family life on TikTok, Instagram, YouTube, and Pinterest @stephaniecooksforacrowd.
+Stephanie Longstreth is the home cook, mom, and storyteller behind StephanieCooksForACrowd.com.
+She cooks for a family of seven in Florida — five kids, two cats, and one husband who appreciates a good meal.
+Four of her children came home through adoption, and family stories are woven into everything she makes and shares.
+Find her crowd-friendly recipes, weekly meal plans, and real family life on TikTok, Instagram, YouTube, and Pinterest @stephaniecooksforacrowd.